Advanced Encryption Standard

 TLS is a cryptographic protocol that supersedes SSL.
 Like SSL it provide high security and data integrity for communications between computers (see also SSL).

-Tray icons appear in the Windows System Tray.
+Tray icons appear in the Windows System Tray (Taskbar corner).
 This is the small bar at the bottom right-hand area of your screen.
 It is normally used to show the status of "utility" type programs running in the background.
 Usually, if you double-click or right-click them, they'll open up or bring up a menu.
 SyncBack can be minimized or ‘closed’ to appear in this area.

 TrueCrypt is a proprietary software application used for real-time on-the-fly encryption (see also EFS and Encryption).